 This course surveys the directions of American growth with special emphasis on social history as well as major political themes.
 Using a college level text, classes are fast-paced and challenging.
 Round table discussions and review of primary documents prepare the student for the College Board Advanced Placement exam in May.
 The student needs to be self-motivated and willing to do extensive reading to succeed.
-Students may be required to complete a summer assignment prior to the beginning of the school year.
-Students may be required to complete a summer assignment prior to the beginning of the school year.
+Students will be required to complete a summer assignment prior to the beginning of the school year.
+If registered for College Credit Plus, this course will allow the student to earn credit for 6 credit hours of HST 111 and HST 112 from Cincinnati State.

-Prerequisite: 82% in AP Human Geography or 95% in Global Perspectives and/or recommendation of the department.
+Prerequisite: 82% in AP Human Geography or 96% in Global Perspectives and/or recommendation of the department.